 What is a Sloppy Joe?

-The sloppy joe originated sometime in the 1930s when “loose meat” sandwiches were popular.
-At this time, “loose meat” sandwiches (also known as tavern sandwiches) were made with ground beef on a bun, sometimes mixed with onions and topped with cheese.
+The sloppy joe is a popular American sandwich that combines ground beef, onions, tomato sauce (or ketchup), and seasonings on a hamburger bun.
+It originated in the 1930s, when “loose meat” sandwiches were popular.
+These sandwiches were made with ground beef on a bun, mixed with onions, and topped with cheese.

 The sloppy joe found its place when a cook named Joe, working at a cafe in Sioux City, Iowa, added tomato sauce to his “loose meat” sandwiches.
-References to the sloppy joe sandwich start appearing by the 1940s.

 How to Make Sloppy Joes

-Manwich is a premade, shelf-stable, store-bought can of tomato-based sloppy joe sauce that is meant to be added to ground beef and onions that have already been cooked in a skillet.
+Manwich is a premade, shelf-stable, store-bought can of tomato-based sloppy joe sauce meant to be added to precooked ground beef and onions.
 This combination of Manwich with ground beef on a bun makes a sloppy joe.
+The original Manwich was invented in 1969 by ConAgra Foods and Hunt’s.

 Leftovers and Freezing